-The accounts shall be subject to an independent Review each year which will be carried out by a suitably qualified accountant, who will be appointed each year by the Members at the Annual General Meeting.
-If a casual vacancy arises during the year, then a suitably qualified alternative accountant may be appointed by the Committee.
-The Reviewer shall not be an Office-bearer or Committee Member of the Club.
+The accounts shall be subject to an Independent Review each year which will be carried out by a suitably qualified accountant, who will be appointed each year by the members at the Annual General Meeting.
+If a casual vacancy arises during the year, then a suitably qualified accountant may be appointed by the Committee.
+The Reviewer shall not be an Office Bearer or Committee Member of the Club.

 27. PAYMENT OF SUBSCRIPTIONS